Jamie Lynn Spears’ Daughter Maddie Heads Home From Hospital

 Jamie Lynn Spears was all smiles as she walked out of the hospital with her daughter Maddie Aldridge today to head home.
 Maddie was involved in a serious ATV accident earlier in the week that had Jamie Lynn keeping vigil at her side and the entire Spears family asking everyone for prayers for a miracle.
 Those prayers seemed to have worked.

 According to police reports, 8-year-old Maddie was driving her four wheel ATV on Sunday about a hundred yards from Spears and her husband Jamie Watson when she overcorrected and flipped the vehicle into a pond.
-Jamie Lynn and her husband rushed to free Maddie from the overturned ATV that was submerged underwater but couldn’t get the seatbelt to release.
+Jamie Lynn and her husband rushed to free Maddie from the overturned ATV that was submerged underwater, but couldn’t get the seatbelt to release.
 It is estimated that Maddie was underwater for at least two minutes before the ambulance arrived and was able to pull her to safety.

 The situation seemed dire as Jamie’s mother Lynne Spears and sister Britney Spears put out social media requests for prayers for a recovery.
 By Tuesday afternoon, the Spears family released a statement that Maddie had been removed from the ventilator and was talking, appearing to recognize everyone.
 According to USA Today, the statement also indicated that neurologists were confident Maddie suffered no neurological deficits despite the near-drowning incident.